SoniRe/My-Youtube/README.md

 - if difference between 2 key strokes is < 200ms - DECLINE API CALL
 - For > 200ms make an API call

+N-Level Nested Comments - Used UI knowledge, Tress and Recursion knowledge

 - Head
 - Body
   - Sidebar